Programming can be difficult – no doubt about that. It is a whole new language to learn and I am just starting. But where to start?

 First, I think you need to know where you are going.
 I am considering programming audio plugins and here are some things I’ve found.

-Doing some research, I found that Steve Duda, who made Serum at Xfer Records, had this to say when asked:
+Doing some research, I found information from Steve Duda, who made the software at Xfer Records:

 I don’t use JUCE (well, not exactly, I use it for a custom test host for debugging, I may implement more bits of it).
 I use VSTGUI and a few other libraries such as Boost and SQLite.
 JUCE is a fine way to go however.
 I wouldn’t recommend taking my advice, I often do things the hard way, but either way, it’s still years of dedication and work, and ultimately “what you use” doesn’t matter much (just like the DAW or OS debates).
 JUCE is probably the right choice, as it’s free if you keep things open source, should you make a commercial plug-in the price tag really isn’t bad considering what you get.Steve Duda on the Xfer Records forum: